 Step 3: Open up File Explorer on your Windows 10 PC.
 Navigate to This PC to see your iPhone.

 Step 4: Double-click on the iPhone icon.

-Step 6: Next, you will see DCIM folder.
+Step 6: Next, you will see the DCIM folder.
 Open the DCIM folder to see one or more folders.
 All these folders contain photos and videos.
-So, open all these folders one by one and transfer photos and videos to a location on your Windows 10 PC using the copy and paste method.
+So, open all these folders one by one and transfer photos and videos to a location on your Windows 10 PC using the copy-and-paste method.
 As simple as that!

 Method 3 of 3

 Transfer iPhone photos to Windows 10 using Phone Companion

 Phone Companion is another built-in Windows 10 app.
 The Phone Companion app can also be used to transfer photos from your iPhone to your Windows 10 PC.

 Step 1: Connect your iPhone to your Windows 10 PC using the cable provided with the phone.